hob icon

 Materials

-Straw, ruler, silicon or glue, food coloring, small glass soda bottle, screw cap with a hole the size of the straw, or modeling clay.
+Straw, ruler, silicon or glue, food coloring, small glass or plastic bottle, screw cap with a hole the size of the straw, or modeling clay.

 Procedure